 A few highlights of media coverage of Garden Conservancy programs and those of our partners nationwide

-On April 20, 2018, the Poughkeepsie Journal featured a complete listing of Hudson Valley Open Days in Dutchess, Ulster, Putnam, and Columbia Counties, NY, for the 2018 season.
+On April 20, 2018, the Poughkeepsie Journal featured a complete listing of Hudson Valley Open Days in Dutchess, Ulster, Putnam, and Columbia Counties, NY, for the upcoming season.

 The April 14, 2018, edition of the Florida Times-Union in Jacksonville, FL, reported that Garden Conservancy president James Brayton Hall announced that the Garden Conservancy will donate $20,000 to the Cummer Museum of Art & Gardens to help the Cummer restore its gardens after the damage from Hurricane Irma last September.